lkas96/SDF-02/README.md

     requires @Override functionname()

     Overloading can be used in any class -> same method/function name but differentiated by parameters/arguments being passed in

+# Interface
+    Interface are like common methods between the child/parent classes Child classes extends parents
+    Writing the functions in parent classes into a separate interface Main.java -> IMain.java (where the interfaces methods resides) Just contains
+        public void function(arguments passing in);
+        Generate them automatically
+        In the child classes